 Our student survey is also now a continuous process.
 Students submit surveys online from all schools in the book and can submit their surveys at any time (though our site will accept only one survey from a student per academic year per school (it's not possible to "stuff" the ballot box, as it were).
 In addition to those surveys we receive from students on an ongoing basis, we also officially conduct surveys of students at each school in the book at least once every three years.

-How do we do conduct those "official" surveys?
+How do we do conduct those official surveys?
 First, we notify our administrative contacts at the schools we plan to survey.
 We depend upon these contacts for assistance in informing the student body of our survey (although we also get the word out to students about our survey via other channels independent of the schools).
 In recent years, an increasing number of schools have chosen to send an e-mail to the entire student body about the availability of the online survey; in such cases, this has yielded robust response rates.
-We've surveyed anywhere from all 26 men at Deep Springs College (100 percent of the student body) to more than 1,000 collegians at such colleges as Hofstra University, University of Mississippi and the University of Wisconsin—Madison.
+We've surveyed anywhere from all 26 men at Deep Springs College (100 percent of the student body) to more than 1,000 collegians at such colleges as Drexel University, University of Massachusetts Amherst, and the United States Military Academy.